Locations:

 What is my prognosis with myocarditis?

-Many people can live for years without problems after myocarditis treatment.
-Other people may need to keep taking medication.
-There’s a small risk of myocarditis happening again.
+Your prognosis with myocarditis depends on how severe your symptoms are and how inflamed your heart is.
+Many people can live for years without problems after treatment for myocarditis.
+Others may need to keep taking medications.
+There’s also a small risk that you’ll develop myocarditis again.

 Advertisement